theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/gamify-contributions.md

 title: Gamify Contributions
 nav_order: 1
 description: >-
-    Introduce game design elements as features within the project website, as a means to motivate regular engagement with the project.
-problem: >-
     Contributors are not engaging with the project.
 context: >-
     Contributors are not making many contributions.
 This low level of engagement with the project is resulting in slow progress being made towards the project’s goals.
+solution: >-
+    Introduce game design elements as features within the project website, as a means to motivate regular engagement with the project.
 examples:
     -
         title: eBird example 1